 Challenge number Detail of challenge 1 The vast majority of PP chn have two or more identified characteristics which make them vulnerable to under achievement, e.g. SEND, safeguarding and LAC.
 2 Effect of lockdown, limited experiences, many pupils may need support with learning.
+During the academic year 2022-23, we have seen positive re-engagement of all pupils who are disadvantaged.
 3 Discrepancy between the level of engagement of pupils and families with home learning.
+Now that the pupils are in attendance at school, the behaviour for learning has proven to be positive and all pupils are accessing the curriculum well, however there is more to be done to ensure that certain pupils make more rapid progress.
 4 Children will have different starting points compared to when they left in March.
 There is the potential for even further gaps in skills and knowledge.
-5 Involvement with other agencies 6 Low aspirations from parents.
+2022-23 This is no longer a concern as many of our disadvantaged pupils are accessing the curriculum and learning is being well adapted to achieve this.
+5 Involvement with other agencies.
+2022-23 The close monitoring by school DSLs has been positive, for those pupils who are part of a safeguarding plan.
+EHA support has increased, however wider agency engagement needs to be addressed.
+6 Low aspirations from parents.
+2022-23 Engagement of parents has improved, at TLC meetings.
+More needs to be done to engage parents in academic information sessions.